Abilash2764/bus-ticket-reservation-system/README.md

 If the entered choise is 0 the program exits

 Since there are three choices present in the menu, the program works if the choice input is either ‘1’, ‘2’ or ‘3’.
-Any other inputted value will simply result in the menu being displayed again.
+Any other inputted value will display the menu again